-A recent study in Australia has also demonstrated the acceptability of rewards or incentives to encourage pregnant Aboriginal and Torres Strait Islander women to quit or reduce their smoking, while a study in New Zealand has shown that financial and product based rewards can promote quitting in pregnant Maori women.
+A recent study in Australia has also demonstrated the acceptability of rewards or incentives to encourage pregnant Aboriginal and Torres Strait Islander women to quit or reduce their smoking.

 Second-hand and third-hand smoke are health risk factors, particularly for children.
 If mothers are not ready to quit, then finding ways of avoiding smoking around their children, such as in the car or at home are important ways of improving child health.
 For more information on this topic please see the section on reducing second-hand and third-hand smoke.

 The Australian Indigenous HealthInfoNet acknowledges the Traditional Owners of the lands and waters of Australia and the Torres Strait.